ermp8888/Motion-Detection-using-Image-Processing/README.md

 * [Setup](#setup)

 ## Project's Brief Description
-In case of thefts and unauthorized gate entries, organizations that want security can use this motion detection model for motion detection.
-This model will detect any motion, such as living object motion and non-living object motion.
-It provides motion-detected frames with time stamping to the organization.
-Motion detected frames could also be live-streamed on the web browser.
+To address concerns about theft and unauthorized gate entries, organizations can rely on this advanced motion detection model.
+This system is designed to identify any movement, whether from living beings or inanimate objects.
+It delivers motion-detected frames with precise timestamps, ensuring accurate monitoring and record-keeping.
+Furthermore, these frames can be live-streamed directly to a web browser, providing real-time surveillance and immediate alerts.

 ## Technologies
 Hardware Interface: